tliron/creel/README.md

 And, actually, that's precisely the context in which Creel was created: it was spun off as an independent library out of [Sincerity](http://threecrickets.com/sincerity/).
 Sincerity is a terrific tool for managing and bootstrapping application containers.
 Check it out!

 How does Creel compare to [Ivy](http://ant.apache.org/ivy/)?
-Well, Ivy can also be used to download Maven dependencies and integrates with Ant, but it's heavier and much more complex.
+Well, Ivy can also be used to download Maven dependencies and integrates with Ant, but it's heavier (1.3Mb!) and _much_ more complex.
 We actually used Ivy for a long time, but found it too cumbersome to embed and extend.
 Creel was conceived as a lighter, faster, and simpler replacement for Ivy.

 Embedded
 --------

 It's easy to embed Creel into your Java (or Groovy, Clojure, Scala, etc.) application.
-A simple [EventHandler interface](components/creel/source/com/threecrickets/creel/event) can allow you to integrate Creel activity notifications as appropriate.
+A simple [EventHandler interface](http://threecrickets.com/api/java/creel/index.html?com/threecrickets/creel/event/package-summary.html) can allow you to integrate Creel activity notifications as appropriate.

-Here's a simple example in JavaScript, `creel.js`, using the excellent Nashorn engine that comes with JVM 8:
+Here's a simple example in JavaScript, let's call it `creel.js`.
+If you have JVM 8, it will just work, using the [built-in JavaScript engine](https://docs.oracle.com/javase/8/docs/technotes/guides/scripting/nashorn/) engine.
+(For JVM 7, you can use [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino).)

     var engine = new com.threecrickets.creel.Engine()
-    engine.eventHandler.add(new com.threecrickets.creel.event.ConsoleEventHandler(true, false))
+    engine.eventHandler.add(new com.threecrickets.creel.event.ConsoleEventHandler(true, false)) // ansi=true, stracktraces=false

     engine.modules = [
         {group: 'com.github.sommeri', name: 'less4j', version: '(,1.15.2)'},